-(i) The Companies Act, 2013 (the Act) and the rules made thereunder;

-As per information and explanation given to me and documents provided for inspection, the Company has maintained minutes book, statutory registers as required by the Act.
+- (i) The Companies Act, 2013 (the Act) and the rules made there under; As per information and explanation given to me and documents provided for inspection, the Company has maintained minutes book, statutory registers as required by the Act.
 The Company has filed various E-Forms during the year as a part of Compliance with the Act.
-The requisite forms were filed with appropriate authority/(ies) as and when required although there is a variation in Authorized Share Capital and Paid up share capital of the Company.
-All the Related Party transactions were carried out at Arm's Length Price.

-- (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; As per information provided the Company has complied with the stated rules. - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder;
+The requisite forms were filed with appropriate authority/(ies) as and when required.
+All the Related Party transactions were carried out at Arm's Length Price. - (ii) (The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; As per information provided the Company has complied with the stated rules.

-As the shares of the Company are listed on BSE and NSE as per compliance requirement the shares of the Company are in De-mat form except 56656500 shares as on March 31,

-2019 and Company complies with the Depositories Act.
-The REGISTRAR AND TRANSFER AGENT of the Company is Big Share Services Private Limited.

-(iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings;

-As per information and explanation given, the Company does not have any transaction attracting FEMA provisions during the year.

-The Company, having IEC number 0306007649, export rights of several films produced by them and/or for which, the distribution rights were purchased/ acquired by them in the past.
-By exporting distribution rights of the films in the territories abroad, KSS did import of various capital goods including 400 digital cinematographic projectors under EPCG Scheme - concessional rate of duty 3% with the proper compliances.
+- (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; As the shares of the Company are listed on BSE and NSE as per compliance requirement the shares of the Company are in Demat Form except 5,66,56,500 shares as on March 2020 and Company complies with the depositories act.
+The Registrar and Transfer Agent of the Company is Big Share Services Pvt.
+Ltd. - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - As per information and explanation given, the Company does not have any transaction attracting FEMA provisions during the year. - The Company, having IEC number 0306007649, export rights of several films produced by them and/or for which, the distribution rights were purchased/ acquired by them in the past.
+By exporting distribution rights of the films in the territories abroad, KSS did import of various capital goods including 400 digital cinematographic projectors under EPCG Scheme concessional rate of duty 3% with the proper compliances.
 Under EPCG Scheme Company have to export eight times (approx. 4500.00 lacs) of duty saved within eight years, but till date Company did not export under the said obligation and accordingly the Company had received notice from Custom Department for payment of dues of Rs.
-15,33,67,556/- (approx.) under Section 142 of Customs Act 1962.

-- (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011: intimations were given to exchanges as and when applicability was identified.

-(b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992:

-The notice for the closure of trading window was given to the persons identified to be possessing the price sensitive information.
+15,33,67,556/- (approx.) under Section 142 of Customs Act 1962. - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011;- The Company has complied with the said SEBI Regulation by sending intimation letter to the Exchange of Promoter's and Non Promoter's holding in the Company. - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992;- The notice for the closure of trading window was given to the persons identified to be possessing the price sensitive information.

 The said regulations has Complied with as the insider trading notice is issued to the persons possessing price sensitive information before every Board or Members meeting and in case of any Corporate Action or announcements made to Stock Exchanges as the case may be.
-However there is a demand notice raised by SEBI in regards of However there is a demand notice raised by SEBI in May, 2018 of Rs.
-1,000,000/-under SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 and SEBI (Prohibition of Insider Trading) Regulations, 1992.
+However there is a demand notice raised by SEBI in May, 2018 of Rs.
+1,000,000/- under SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 and SEBI (Prohibition of Insider Trading) Regulations, 1992.
 Whereas the Company had filed appeal before the SAT and the matter is sub judice.